The $k$-fold circuit property for matroids: Introduction

-We say a $k$-fold circuit $D$ is \emph{balanced} if \eqref{eq:dcpkrev} holds with equality.
-Moreover, we say the matroid $\cM$ has the \emph{$k$-fold circuit property} if all of its $k$-fold circuits are balanced.
-To see that this is a generalisation of the double circuit property to $k$-fold circuits, observe that Theorem~\ref{thm:strong} implies that \eqref{eq:dcpalt} holds {\em with equality} in all matroids which have the double circuit property.
-Theorem \ref{thm:strong} immediately implies that any matroid whose lattice of flats is modular automatically satisfies the $k$-fold circuit property (Corollary~\ref{cor:cyclicflats}).
+and characterise when equality holds (Theorem~\ref{thm:strong}).
+We say a $k$-fold circuit $D$ is \emph{balanced} if this inequality holds with equality.
+Moreover, we say a matroid has the \emph{$k$-fold circuit property} if all of its $k$-fold circuits are balanced.
+To see that this is a generalisation of the double circuit property to $k$-fold circuits, observe that the above inequality implies that \eqref{eq:dcpalt} must hold \emph{with equality} in all matroids which have the double circuit property.

+We show that full linear matroids have the $k$-fold circuit property for all $k \geq 1$ (Corollary \ref{cor:fulllinear}).
+This motivates the $k$-fold circuit property as a measure of how close the lattice of flats of a matroid is to being a modular lattice that is more refined than the double circuit property.
+We demonstrate that the family of sparse paving matroids has the $k$-fold circuit property for all $k \geq 3$ (Proposition \ref{prop:sparse+paving}) but may fail the double circuit property.
+In addition, for each $m \geq 2$, we give a family of matroids that do not have the $k$-fold circuit property for all $2 \leq k\leq m$ (Proposition \ref{prop:kfold+failure}).

-Showing that other classes of matroids satisfy the $k$-fold circuit property requires more subtlety, partly due to the connectivity properties of $k$-fold circuits.
-We say a $k$-fold circuit is \emph{trivial} if it is the direct sum of $k$ circuits.
+Showing that classes of matroids satisfy the $k$-fold circuit property requires more subtlety when $k>2$, partly due to the connectivity properties of $k$-fold circuits.
+We say a $k$-fold circuit $D$ of $\cM$ is \emph{trivial} if $\cM|_D$ has $k$ connected components and each is a circuit of $\cM$.
 Double circuits have the property that they are either connected or trivial, the latter of which is very easy to analyse.
 When $k>2$, there exists non-trivial disconnected $k$-fold circuits, making the analysis much trickier.
-To deal with this, we show the direct sum of balanced $k_i$-fold circuits is also balanced.
+To help deal with this, we show that the direct sum of balanced $k_i$-fold circuits is also balanced (Theorem~\ref{thm:disconalt}).

-\begin{theorem*}[\ref{thm:disconalt}] Suppose $D$ is a disconnected $k$-fold circuit in a matroid $\cM$ and $D_1,D_2,\ldots,D_s$ are its connected components.
-If $D_i$ is a balanced $k_i$-fold circuit for all $1\leq i\leq s$, then $D$ is a balanced $k$-fold circuit. \end{theorem*}

-Following that we extend Hochst\"attler and Kern's result showing that pseudomodular matroids satisfy the $k$-fold circuit property.
+The remainder of the article is dedicated to identifying classes of matroids that satisfy the $k$-fold circuit property for all $k \geq 1$.
+We extend Hochst\"attler and Kern's result to show that pseudomodular matroids satisfy the $k$-fold circuit property (Theorem~\ref{thm:pseudomodular+kCP}).
 We utilise similar lattice theoretic techniques to~\cite{DHK}, giving local conditions in pseudomodular lattices for finding modular sublattices (Theorem~\ref{thm:modular+substructure}).
 This shows full algebraic matroids have the $k$-fold circuit property as a corollary.